mwfj/CMU_15213_CSAPP3E_Lab/4.CacheLab/README.md

 + Your simulator must work correctly for arbitrary `s`, `E`, and `b`.
 This means that you will need to allocate storage for your simulator’s data structures using the malloc function.
 Type “man malloc” for information about this function.
 + For this lab, we are interested only in **data cache performance**, so your simulator should **ignore all instruction cache accesses** (lines starting with “I”).
 Recall that valgrind always puts “I” in the ﬁrst column (with no preceding space), and “M”, “L”, and “S” in the second column (with a preceding space).
 This may help you parse the trace.

-### Solution
+### My Solution

-First of all, we need to figure out **the cache line structure** and how it works, where it should from the Book([CSApp3E](https://csapp.cs.cmu.edu/)) or [slides](https://www.cs.cmu.edu/afs/cs/academic/class/15213-f15/www/schedule.html).

-The cache line structure in our code should be like this :
+Just like the related content in the previous section, the cache line structure in our code should be like this :

 ```c
 /**